iOS 12 expected to add horizontal Face ID for new iPad and iPhone X Plus

 Macotakara also expects that the camera sensor and lens sizes will increase on both the iPhone X sequel and its Plus-sized version, each of which will apparently feature a dual-lens array, like the iPhone X. By comparison, the blog expects that a less expensive mid-range model will feature a single rear camera and a 6-inch LCD screen, slightly down from earlier 6.1-inch estimates.
 This model is likely to be known as the iPhone 9.

 While Macotakara’s track record for Apple rumors is largely positive, Gurman’s future hardware and software predictions are almost always accurate, making enhanced Face ID support a near lock for iOS 12’s debut next month.
-Updated iPad and iPhone hardware will likely wait until September.
+Updated iPhone X hardware will almost certainly wait until September, with new iPads possibly coming sooner.